President & Chair

-Glenn Miller, a mining expert, is a professor and the Director of the Graduate Program in Environmental Sciences and Health at the University of Nevada at Reno.
+Glenn Miller, a mining expert, is an environmental chemistry professor in the Department of Natural Resources and Environmental Science at the University of Nevada at Reno.
 His research interests include the effects of mine waste on aquatic systems.
 He holds a Ph.D. in agricultural chemistry from the University of California at Davis.
 Glenn has helped ELAW advocates around the world challenge environmental damage caused by mines.

 Jim Offel is interim Executive Director at Congregation Beth El in Berkeley, California.
 He previously served as interim CEO for the San Francisco Jewish Community Federation, a large operating foundation funding human services, education and culture projects and organizations in the Bay Area, Israel, and around the world.
 Jim has spent more than 20 years in marketing and operations, including serving as general manager of DCP, a diversified custom content company serving organizations throughout the U.S. In addition to serving on the board of ELAW, Jim has served on the boards of Berkeley Crew, Congregation Beth El, Soquel-Capitola School Board, the Child and Family Therapy Center, and the East Bay Agency for Children.